akashchgupta/freecodecamp-ebook/index.md

 </section>
 <hr>

-# 36. Applied Visual Design
+# 36. Use the CSS Transform Property skewX to Skew an Element Along the X-Axis

 ## Description
 <section id='description'>